-for every ${\bf x}\in \R^N$.
+for every ${\bo x}\in \R^N$.

-If $F(\bx)$ is a $\nu(N)$-admissible function, then it follows from Proposition \ref{prop:Poisson} that the Poisson summation formula may be applied to $F({\bf x})$.
-That is, $\nu(2)$-admissible functions are ``sufficiently nice.''
-Thus, upon applying Poisson summation \eqref{poisson-sum} to $F({\bf x})$ and recalling the constraints making it $\nu(2)$-admissible, we find that
+If $F(\bx)$ is a $\nu(N)$-admissible function, then it follows from Proposition \ref{prop:Poisson} that the Poisson summation formula may be applied to $F({\bo x})$.
+That is, $\nu(N)$-admissible functions are ``sufficiently nice.''
+Thus, upon applying Poisson summation \eqref{poisson-sum} to $F({\bo x})$ we find that

 Thus we have the fundamental inequality

 Evidently there is equality in \eqref{fundamental} if, and only if, $F(\bn)=0$ for each non-zero $\bn\in\Z^N$.
 If $N=1$ then, by using the interpolation formula \eqref{int-form-gen}, Selberg was able to show (see \cite{S,V}) that $\nu(1)=1$ and that